unkcpz/keyringrs/README.md

 This library aims to maintain API compatibility with `keyring-rs` as closely as possible.

+It therefore provide built-in support following platform-specific credential stores inherited from keyring-rs:

+* _Linux_: The DBus-based Secret Service, the kernel keyutils, and a combo of the two.
+* _FreeBSD_, _OpenBSD_: The DBus-based Secret Service.
+* _macOS_, _iOS_: The local keychain.
+* _Windows_: The Windows Credential Manager.

 ## Installation

 To install the package, simply run: